javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

 "skillMod":-4,"dmgMod":4,"dmgOverride":"","selector_type":"item_type","selector_value":"weapon"}
 ```

-This piece of json will add an actions called "Leg Remover" to every weapon card.
+This piece of json will add an action called "Leg Remover" to every weapon card.
 If this action is checked it will add a penalty of 4 to the skill roll and a bonus of 4 to the damage roll.

 ## Needed fields:

-* id: Any string, need to be different for each action.
+* id: Any string, needs to be different for each action.
 * name: The name of the action.
 * button_name: The name that will be displayed on the icon.
 Will be made optional in some update.